Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/starting/030_standalone.en.md

 In the right panel, click Create Task.

-In the General tab:
+In the "General" tab:
 - Name the task as "BOMnipotent Server".
 - Choose "Run whether user is logged on or not".

-In the Triggers tab:
+In the "Triggers" tab:
 - Click "New" and select "At startup".

-In the Actions tab:
+In the "Actions" tab:
 - Click "New" and set the action to "Start a program".
 - For "Program/script", select "C:\path\to\bomnipotent_server.exe" (adjust accordingly).
 - In "Add arguments (optional)", provide "C:\path\to\bomnipotent_config\config.toml" (adjust accordingly).